Coming of Age

-I was able to find a seat by the aisle, but my view of the stage was partially blocked by people
+I was able to find a seat by the aisle, but my view of the stage was partially blocked by

-judge me safe.
+me, then seemed to judge me safe.
 She turned and resumed her commune with the

 seductive spirit of rock and roll.
-She moved with grace and a raw passion that I am sure was projected at me.
+She moved with grace and a raw passion that I was sure

+she projected at me.
 I may have deluded myself into believing this, but she did dance very